6 January 2021

-Council News Update - 05 January
+Council News Update - 1 June

 Healthwatch Reading, produce regular helpful and interesting information on local health issues.
-Their latest Newsletter includes a very good Guide to using local health and care services as lockdown eases, which you may find helpful.

 We developed this page to provide sources of help and advice at the start of the lockdown, when things were changing frequently.
-Now, as many restrictions have been lifted, we are removing and editing sections that no longer seem relevant.
-We will continue to post new information and help on our Facebook page, for which you don't need a Facebook account for.
+Now, as nearly all restrictions have been lifted, we have removed and edited sections that no longer seem relevant.

 Public Health Berkshire, covering Reading and neighbouring Local Authorities, have set up a Dashboard of useful Covid-19 information.